flame-engine/flame/doc/flame/components.md

 ### Querying components at a specific point on the screen

-The method `componentsAtPoint()` allows you to which components have been rendered at a specific point on the screen.
-The returned value is an iterable which contains both the components and the coordinates of the query point in those components' local coordinate spaces.
+The method `componentsAtPoint()` allows you to check which components have been rendered at a specific point on the screen.
+The returned value is an iterable which contains both the components and the coordinates of the query point in those components' local coordinates.
 The iterable retrieves the components in the front-to-back order, i.e. first the components in the front, followed by the components in the back.

 This method can only return components that implement the method `containsLocalPoint()`.
-The `PositionComponent` (which is the base class for many components in Flame) provides an implementation.
+The `PositionComponent` (which is the base class for many components in Flame) provides such an implementation.
 However, if you're defining a custom class that derives from `Component`, you'd have to implement the `containsLocalPoint()` method yourself.